 The Bible takes a very dim view of argument, debate, discord, and strife.
 In all matters of contention, we must strive to put ourselves above the fray.

 It is easy to follow in Satan's footsteps, courting his daughter Envy, reaping the disquiet which accompanies her.
 Envy comes from pushing God from our thoughts.

 Confusion and separation have been man's legacy since Eden.
 Christ is working to put an end to division, enabling us to be one with the Father and each other.

-As culture becomes ever more degenerate, the sin of reviling has become more pervasive, as impatient narcissists lash out at others, using foul, abusive and insulting language.
-For example, political debates have become vituperative, degenerating into mud-slinging contests, rather than edifying events aimed at elevating the …
+As culture degenerates, the sin of reviling has become more pervasive, as impatient narcissists lash out at others, using foul and abusive language.

 Agape love will not occur unless we first learn to honor, esteem, and cherish God and the preciousness of Christ's sacrifice for us.